bhauman/lein-figwheel/README.md

 [repl-api](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj)
 for more detail.

-One way to use this is to use like so:

-Assuming the above script is in `script/figwheel.clj`.
+Assuming the above script is in `script/figwheel.clj` you can invoke it as follows:

 ```
 $ rlwrap lein run -m clojure.main script/figwheel.clj
 ```

+> Please note that the above command is not the same environment as
+> `lein repl` which starts an nREPL session.

 Let's look at another way to script figwheel.